mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 $$
 \langle m \rangle = \sum_{m=0}^\infty m P(m, t).
 $$
-From the definition of the generating function we can construct this quantity by computing
+From the definition of the generating function, we can construct this quantity by computing
 $$
 \left. \frac{\partial G(z, t)}{\partial z} \right\vert_{z=1} =
 \frac{\partial}{\partial z} \left[